webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Works-Miracles.md

 ---
 aliases:
-- "Works Miracles"
+  - Works Miracles
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Works Miracles
+collection: Foci
+kind: Compendium
 ---
 ## Works Miracles
 You can heal others with a touch, alter time to help others, and are generally beloved by everyone.